Canberra Heat Volleyball Club

-Canberra Heat Volleyball Club (Men) is an Australian national league volleyball club based in Canberra, Australia.
+Canberra Heat Volleyball Club is an Australian national league volleyball club based in Canberra, Australia.
 Canberra Heat Men have represented Australia at the Asian Men's Club Volleyball Championship.

 Canberra Heat Men began life as the Canberra Cobras in 1998, then renamed to Canberra Chiefs in 1999 before becoming the Canberra Heat in 2002.
-Les Young is the head coach and has led the team to two national championships, four silver medals and two bronze medals in his eight years coaching the club.
+Les Young commenced as head coach in 2010 and led the team to an unequalled two national championships, five national silver medals and two national bronze medals in his nine years coaching the club.
+Ben Hardy commenced as head coach in 2020/21 and secured the national championship with the team in 2022.